-On a soccer field in Morristown, NJ in 2000 a group of young immigrants from Cajolá began to reflect about a companion, Pedro Vail, who had been hit by a car.
-None of his friends felt safe enough to come to his aid when he was gravely ill.
-Outsiders decided to send him back to Guatemala, where he tragically died two days after arriving.
-This incident inspired the group of immigrants to organize themselves in order to prevent another tragedy from becoming exacerbated by their status as immigrants.
-The organization sought to watch over Cajolenses and fellow countrymen as they face illness, accidents, or tragedy while in the United States.
-Their interest in community protection expanded to include understanding the position of immigrants in the US and the structural causes that led them to another country.
-After studying political and economical weaknesses of Guatemala, they embarked on a mission to change the status quo in Guatemala to alter the fate of those who may otherwise be forced to emigrate with no support.
-In 2005, some members returned to Cajolá to begin the Association Grupo Cajolá.
-Today, Grupo Cajolá is a multifaceted organization functioning in both the US and Cajolá to confront structural problems and community problems to create a better Cajolá.
+On a soccer field in Morristown, NJ in 2000 a group of young undocumented immigrants from Cajola (in the western highlands of Guatemala) gathered to talk about a companion, Pedro Vail, who had been hit by a car.
+None of his friends had felt safe enough to come to his aid while he was in the hospital.
+Outsiders decided to send him back to Guatemala, where he died two days after arriving.
+This incident inspired the young men to organize themselves.
+They vowed to watch over Cajolenses and other countrymen when they faced illness, accidents, or tragedy while in the United States.
+The commitment to community solidarity led them to people who helped them understand their underdog position in the US and the structural causes that led them to leave their homes.
+And thus was born their dream to change the situation in their home town of Cajola so that people weren't forced to migrate.
+So, In 2005, some members returned to Cajolá to begin that work, and thus was born Association Grupo Cajola in Cajola.

 Promote the well-being of the people of Cajola who live in Cajola or in the United States.